Types of approval

 Information about the water supply and sewerage aspects of building and development from Queensland Urban Utilities.

-Building approvals control the safety of the structure and are provided by private building certifiers.
+Building approvals control the safety of buildings and structures and are provided by private building certifiers.

-A siting variation (or relaxation) may be required to build within the boundary setbacks of your property.
+You may require a siting variation (or relaxation) to build within prescribed boundary setbacks.
 Find out if you need a siting variation and how to apply.